bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-06-Migration-to-k8s-part-three.markdown

 **-Xms** parameter sets the initial heap size.

-**-Xmx** set the maximum heap size.
+**-Xmx** sets the maximum heap size.

 **-Xss** defines thread stack size.

-**-XX:ReservedCodeCacheSize** set maximum code cache size.
+**-XX:ReservedCodeCacheSize** sets maximum code cache size.
 Used for JIT compiler.

-**-XX:CodeCacheMinimumFreeSpace** parameter set minimum code cache size.
+**-XX:CodeCacheMinimumFreeSpace** parameter sets minimum code cache size.

-**-XX:CodeCacheExpansionSize** set increase size.
+**-XX:CodeCacheExpansionSize** sets code cache expansion size.

-**-XX:+UseG1GC** enable G1 GC instead of the default.
+**-XX:+UseG1GC** enables G1 GC instead of the default.

-**-XX:MaxGCPauseMillis** set the target for the maximum GC pause time.
+**-XX:MaxGCPauseMillis** sets the target for the maximum GC pause time.
 JVM can exceed this target.

-**-XX:ParallelGCThreads** set the number of threads used for stop-the-world phases.
+**-XX:ParallelGCThreads** sets the number of threads used for stop-the-world phases.

-**-XX:ConcGCThreads** set the number of threads used for concurrent phases.
+**-XX:ConcGCThreads** sets the number of threads used for concurrent phases.

-**-XX:InitiatingHeapOccupancyPercent** set percentage of the heap occupancy to start a concurrent GC cycle.
+**-XX:InitiatingHeapOccupancyPercent** sets percentage of the heap occupancy to start a concurrent GC cycle.

-**-XX:MetaspaceSize** the value when a Full GC starts.
+**-XX:MetaspaceSize** when the space committed for class metadata reaches this value, a Full GC starts.

-**-XX:MaxMetaspaceSize** maximum metaspace size.
+**-XX:MaxMetaspaceSize** defines maximum metaspace size.

 **-XX:MinMetaspaceExpansion** the minimum growth size for a Metaspace.